Acceptance Criteria

 Team

-A group of people collaborating toward a shared driver (or objective).
-Typically a team is part of an organization, or it is formed as a collaboration of several organizations.
+A group of people collaborating toward fulfilling a shared purpose.
+Typically, a team is part of an organization, or it is formed as a collaboration of several organizations.

 Tension